Coke vs. Pepsi, ketchup vs. mustard, caring about Quality Score vs. ignoring it – some debates are as old as time itself.

 That’s because the ad in the highest position generally needs to bid less for a click than the ads below it.
 Advertisers with an excellent Quality Score get a discount that’s something of an open secret in PPC Land.

 Want proof?
-Look at how our customer Zeller Media managed to lower CPCs by 18% and save $36,000 a month by using our Quality Score Tracker to keep their scores high.
+Our customer Zeller Media managed to achieve a Quality Score of over 9.0, lower CPCs by 18%, and save $36,000 a month by using our Quality Score Tracker.

 Not only does Optmyzr’s Quality Score Tracker show you the data that Google Ads gives you for quality score, but it goes above and beyond with great visuals while also aggregating account, campaign, and ad group quality score data.